well-broomed/frontend/DEPLOYMENT.md

 ## Yarn

-Once these `.env` values are in place, go to the top-level directory of the repository in your console and type `yarn start`.
+Once these `.env` values are in place, go to the top-level directory of the repository in your console and type `yarn install`.
 This will gather the necessary dependencies and build the application to be hosted locally.
+Test the build using `yarn start`.
+By default, the application will be reachable at `http://localhost:3000`.

 Be sure to commit and push the newly created `yarn.lock` file to your remote repository, as it is necessary for Netlify to build the site properly.

 ## Netlify